 Opiate Task Force of Stark County

-Opiate Task Force of Stark County was created in December 2011 to address the increasing public health concern regarding opiates.
-Comprised of law enforcement, medical professionals, treatment providers, criminal justice, community leaders and parents, the Task Force is designed to bring people and resources together from all sectors of the community to develop and pursue goals and strategies.
+The Stark County Opiate Task Force was created in December 2011 to address the increasing public health concern regarding opiates.
+Comprised of individuals form a variety of community organizations, the Task Force is designed to bring people and resources together from all sectors of the community to develop and pursue goals and strategies.

 The Opiate Task Force meets on a monthly basis and has representation from all community sectors.
-Some Task Force projects include:
+Notable Task Force projects include:

 - Host Opiate Symposium trainings focusing on continuing education for medical professionals, counselors, social workers, criminal justice and the community in the field of opiates

-- Assist event coordination along with Drug Free Stark County for Stark County’s Drug Take Back Days
+- In conjunction with Drug Free Stark County, collaborate with community partners for Stark County’s Drug Take Back Days

 - Applied and received a grant from the Ohio Department of Health to distribute Naloxone overdose kits to the community